05

 Includes Walkertown & surrounding areas

 Your community is getting bulldozed by decisions you didn't make.
-When your town manager testifies against a development and it gets recommended anyway, that's not a planning problem.
-That's a power problem.
-And right now, you don't have any.
+Town manager testifies against a development, gets recommended anyway.

 What's happening to you